Edited by: Keri Stooksbury

-All of this in addition to purchase protection, rental car collision waivers, and extended warranty benefits that insure important business purchases from theft and loss.
+All of this in addition to being a 0 interest business credit card, plus purchase protection, rental car collision waivers, and extended warranty benefits that insure important business purchases from theft and loss.

 While all of these features sound great on paper, there are a lot of great business credit cards on the market.
 This can make it tough to pick the right card for your business — especially without knowing the ins-and-outs of the card’s extensive list of benefits.